wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robot-simulation/device-sim.rst

 .. important:: Do not confuse the ``SimDeviceSim`` class with the ``SimDevice`` class. ``SimDeviceSim`` is intended for team code while ``SimDevice`` is intended for vendors wanting to add simulation capabilities to their device classes.

 The ``SimDeviceSim`` class is a general device simulation object for devices that aren't core WPILib devices and therefore don't have specific simulation classes - such as vendor devices.
-These devices will show up in the ::guilabel:`Other Devices` tab of the :ref:`SimGUI<docs/software/wpilib-tools/robot-simulation/simulation-gui:Modifying ADXRS450 Inputs>`.
+These devices will show up in the :guilabel:`Other Devices` tab of the :ref:`SimGUI<docs/software/wpilib-tools/robot-simulation/simulation-gui:Modifying ADXRS450 Inputs>`.

 The ``SimDeviceSim`` object is created using a string key identical to the key the vendor used to construct the underlying ``SimDevice`` in their device class.
-This key is the one that the device shows up with in the ::guilabel:`Other Devices` tab, and is typically of the form ``Prefix:Device Name[index]``.
+This key is the one that the device shows up with in the :guilabel:`Other Devices` tab, and is typically of the form ``Prefix:Device Name[index]``.
 If the key contains ports/index/channel numbers, they can be passed as separate arguments to the ``SimDeviceSim`` constructor.

-.. important:: The key includes a prefix that is hidden by default in the SimGUI, it can be shown by selecting the ::guilabel:`Show prefix` option.
+.. important:: The key includes a prefix that is hidden by default in the SimGUI, it can be shown by selecting the :guilabel:`Show prefix` option.
 Not including this prefix in the key passed to ``SimDeviceSim`` will not match the device!

 .. tabs::
    .. code-tab:: java